Want to add some whimsical holiday decor this year? See How to make Easy Rustic DIY Felt Christmas Trees. They are so cute and fun to make.

 Cut the bottom from one tree and then place the two folded pieces of felt together so you can cut two simultaneously.

-This allows you to save felt, as well as time cutting the trees.
+This allows you to save time cutting the trees and reduces the need for more felt.

 Attach Felt Christmas Trees To Stick

-Now you are ready for your hot glue, and I love using my Ryobi Cordless Glue Gun because I can move anywhere with it.
+Now you are ready for your hot glue.
+I love using myย Ryobi Cordless Glue Gunย because I’m not attached to the cord and canย move freely around the project.

 Begin by securing the bases and ensuring the stick fits tight in the drilled hole.
 If necessary, add glue to the stick to secure it.